QMCPACK/qmcpack/nexus/README.md

   2) Installation instructions
   3) Summary of library files

 ## 1) About Nexus

 Nexus was written by Jaron T. Krogel starting in 2012 at UIUC.
 Most of the code was developed at ORNL after Dec.
 2012.

 ## 2) Installation instructions (Linux only)

 ### a.
 Ensure that Python is available

 The vast majority Linux distributions come with Python pre-installed.

 To check for Python, type `python3 --version` at the command line.
-You should see something like "Python 3.6.9".
+You should see something like `Python 3.6.9`.
 Nexus is only compatible with Python >3.6 (2.x is no longer supported).
 If Python 3 is not present on your system, you can install it by following the instructions at [python-guide.org](https://docs.python-guide.org/starting/installation/)

 With Python present, check for pip.
 Type `pip --version` at the command line (older versions of Python may require using `python3 -m pip --version`).
 You should see something like:
 ```
+> python3 -m pip --version
 pip 9.0.1 from /usr/lib/python3/dist-packages (python 3.6)
 ```
 For legacy installation, this is fine, however for direct installation via a package manager such as `uv` or `pip`, you will either need to [install uv](https://docs.astral.sh/uv/getting-started/installation/) or, provided you have `pip` you should run the command